ZEISS-PiWeb/PiWeb-Api/_pages/021-general_new.md

 {% endcapture %}
 {{ table | markdownify | replace: '<table>', '<table class="table table-hover">' }}

-Parts as well as characteristic may contain a version history.
-For parts class `InspectionPlanPart` which is derived from `SimplePart` is used.
+Parts as well as characteristic may contain a version history if versioning is enabled in server settings.
+In this case for parts class `InspectionPlanPart` which is derived from `SimplePart` does exist.

 #### `InspectionPlanCharacteristic` : `InspectionPlanBase`
 #### `InspectionPlanPart` : `SimplePart`

 {% capture table %}